Parimal Nathwani: Career

+In October 2019, Parimal Nathwani was elected as president of Gujarat State Football Association.

 Political career

 In March 2008, Nathwani entered the Rajya Sabha as an independent candidate from Jharkhand.
 He got re-elected as Rajya Sabha member from the tribal state in March 2014.
 After completing two terms as an MP from Jharkhand he is now elected as Member of Rajya Sabha from the state of Andhra Pradesh since April 2020.
 He joined YSR Congress Party on 11 March 2020 in the presence of Y. S. Jagan Mohan Reddy Chief Minister of Andhra Pradesh and President of YSR Congress Party.